-The authors would like to thank the two anonymous referees, associate editor, and co-editor Prof. Yazhen Wang for their constructive comments.
-This research was partially supported by NSF grants DMS-1821171 and CCF-1934915.
+The authors would like to thank two anonymous referees, an Associate Editor, and co-Editor Prof. Yazhen Wang for their constructive comments, which has led us to a substantially improved version of the paper.
+The research is partially supported by NSF grants DMS-1821171 and CCF-